Sign Up

 Exercise

-Regular exercise is important for a patient with respiratory conditions to strengthen their lungs and heart.
+Regular exercise is important for patients with respiratory conditions to strengthen their lungs and heart.
 In the hospital, the physical therapist will put together an exercise program for the patient and work with them on activities such as getting out of bed and walking short distances.

 Eating

-The patient’s diet and eating habits can also be affected by their respiratory condition, and the type of food they eat can affect their breathing.
+The patient's diet and eating habits can also be affected by their respiratory condition, and the type of food they eat can affect their breathing.
 For example, reducing the amount of carbohydrates in the diet can help make breathing easier.
-Carbohydrates are sugar, starchy vegetables like potatoes, bread, rice, and pasta.
 When the body turns carbohydrates into energy, it gives off more carbon dioxide for the amount of oxygen used.
 The patient then must exhale extra carbon dioxide.
 Sometimes, it can be hard for patients with respiratory conditions to eat enough calories each day.
 A special diet may be planned to help them stay at a healthy weight.

 The patient should rest before eating.
 Assist the patient to sit upright for meals and make sure that they are in a comfortable position.
 Advise the patient to eat slowly and take small bites of food.
 Stop between bites and do some deep breathing exercises.
 It is best to eat 4-6 small meals a day.
 This makes it easier for the diaphragm to move and helps prevent problems with breathing.
 If taking drinks with meals makes the patient too full to finish eating, it can be better to drink fluids after meals.